Frequently Asked Questions about the CAE

 What is the cost?

 The application fee is $500 for ASAE members and $750 for nonmembers.
 The fee must be submitted with the application.
-If you do not sit for the exam within the next two test dates after your application has been accepted, your application will expire and all fees forfeit.
-Once your application expires, you will need to reapply in order to sit for the exam.
+If you do not sit for the exam within the next two test dates after your application has been accepted, your application will expire and all fees forfeited.
+Once your application expires, you will need to reapply to sit for the exam.

 When is the examination?

 The CAE examination is offered twice annually, in a two-week window in May and December.
 See the exam schedule for upcoming exams and deadlines

 Where do I get help in preparing for the CAE exam?